About the European Cocoa Association

 Risks in Agriculture: Emerging Markets 2013 Summit on 26-27 November in Accra, Ghana.

-The first edition of the Summit will provide a comprehensive platform for practitioners involved in the growth, trade, transportation, storage and processing of cocoa,coffee, cotton, palm oil and rubber.07/12/2012
+The first edition of the Summit will provide a comprehensive platform for practitioners involved in the growth, trade, transportation, storage and processing of cocoa,coffee, cotton, palm oil and rubber.
+View the conference programme, registration form and a press release ahead of the event.07/12/2012

 3 December 2012 The cocoa supply-chain reaffirms its commitment to improve farmers’ livelihoods and reinforce measures to combat the worst forms of child labour